top of page

 • Tuesday: Chicken soup made from the carcass (this alone makes two meals)

-That's 4–5 meals from one bird — which works out to roughly $6.60–$8.25 per meal for the protein.
-Compare that to a restaurant meal ($15–25+), or even a Whole Foods organic chicken ($25–30, with less transparency about how it was raised).
-Our chicken is pasture-raised, regeneratively farmed, and grown right here in the Willamette Valley.
+That's 4–5 meals from one bird — which works out to roughly $6.80–$8.25 per meal for the protein.
+Compare that to a restaurant meal ($15–25+), or even a Whole Foods organic chicken ($25–30, with no story about how it was raised).
+And our chicken is pasture-raised, regeneratively farmed, and grown right here in the Willamette Valley.

-One pound of our ground beef makes two solid meals — a pasta sauce one night, tacos the next.
-That's about $5.38 per meal for the protein.
-"Natural" ground beef at a chain grocery store runs $7–9/lb too, but commodity beef comes with many problems from the quality and source of the product to the way it affects our entire food web.
-Our beef comes from cattle raised on pasture, without synthetic inputs, by a family who lives here.
+Ground beef is one of our most accessible everyday items — and one of the best values on our entire store.
+One pound makes two solid meals: a pasta sauce one night, tacos the next.
+That's about $5.38 per meal for the protein, from cattle raised on pasture without synthetic inputs, by a family you can actually meet.
+"Natural" ground beef at a chain grocery store runs $7–9/lb, but commodity beef comes with many problems from the quality and source of the product to the way it affects our entire food web.

 Side-by-Side Comparison